fsharp/fsharp.org/community/projects/index.md

 you can contribute to are below.

 These projects may be at an early stage, and are not necessarily appropriate for production use.
 Out of small beginnings, great things come!
-To add a project to this list, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/community/projects/index.md) and submit a pull request.
+To add a project to this list [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/community/projects/index.md) and submit a pull request.

 Tags: <a href="#compiler">Compiler</a>, <a href="#editing">Editing</a>, <a href="#devtools">Dev Tools</a>, <a href="#data-access">Data Access</a>,
 <a href="#data-science">Data Science</a>, <a href="#visualization">Visualization</a>, <a href="#libraries">Functional Programming</a>, <a href="#text">Text Programming</a>,